skarnz/nba_prediction_playbyplay/README.md

 This raw data was preprocessed to create context-target pairs for the prediction model, where each input is a sequence of plays and the target is the next play in the sequence.

+### Dataset Justification
+This dataset was chosen for several compelling reasons:

+1. **Comprehensive Coverage**: Contains detailed play-by-play data for entire NBA seasons, providing a rich source of sequential patterns
+2. **Structured Format**: Each play has consistent formatting with quarter, time, team, action, and score information
+3. **Context Richness**: Contains sufficient context (player names, actions, game situations) that enables meaningful predictions
+4. **Volume**: With thousands of sequences, provides enough examples for fine-tuning a large language model
+5. **Real-world Applicability**: Based on actual professional games, making predictions relevant to real basketball scenarios

 ### Main Datasets
 - `nba_sample.jsonl` - Sample dataset with NBA play sequences (115KB)
 - `nba_val.jsonl` - Validation dataset (278KB)